The Magda al-Nowaihi Graduate Student Award in Gender Studies

 The Magda al-Nowaihi Award has brought together some of AUC's most distinguished faculty, whose research and teaching focus on gender-related issues in their respective disciplines.
 Their commitment to the Al-Nowaihi Award has generated unprecedented interdisciplinary dialogue between them and has allowed them to explore pertinent issues outside their immediate fields thanks to the outstanding theses submitted yearly to the committee.
 The Magda al-Nowaihi Award has also helped highlight the increasing number of theses in gender studies at AUC that are truly at the cutting edge of their disciplines.

-May Nizar Sarhan, Department of Arab and Islamic Civilization, "From Text to Screenplay: Gendering the Nation in Mariam Naoum’s Literary Adaptationsai”
+Mai Nizar Serhan, Department of Arab and Islamic Civilization, "From Text to Screenplay: Gendering the Nation in Mariam Naoum’s Literary Adaptations”

 Ramez, Youssef, Department of Sociology,